Cathy347Le/2018-Senate-Election-Site/README.md

 ### Motivation

 This is my final project from my software engineer immersive program at General Assembly.
 I wanted to learn something new and take a stab about D3 and SVGs.
 As a Data Analyst at a polling and consulting firm, my job was to process and manipulate survey data.
-I wanted to embrace my former career and learn to built dynamic, interactive data visualizations on websites.
+I wanted to embrace my former career and learn how to built dynamic, interactive data visualizations.

 ### Features to add